marcustyphoon/marcustyphoon/README.md

 - [x] maybe make an a/b/c option for the devs of old/shrunk/"shrunk and it indicates who the post is from and has a 'show' button"
 - [x] use css from show originals to fix peepr
 - [x] PR it
+- [ ] update the hide-completely warning message
 - [ ] undraft the PR with xkit.interface.hide when it comes out

 Show Originals